weeeBox/mobile-system-design/topics/image-loading-deep-dive.md

-# Mobile System Design Interview: Image Loading Deep Dive
+# Image Loading Strategies Deep Dive

 Image loading is a foundational system design topic.
 While "downloading a file" and "loading an image in a list" may appear similar, their technical constraints and performance requirements are distinct.